CloudSecurityAlliance/CSA-Guidance/Domain 4- Compliance and Audit Management.md

 Proper organizational governance naturally includes audit and assurance.
 Audit must be independently conducted and should be robustly designed to reflect best practice, appropriate resources, and tested protocols and standards.
 Before delving into cloud implications we need to define the scope of audit management related to information security.

 Audits and assessments are mechanisms to *document compliance* with internal or external requirements (or identify deficiencies).
-Reporting needs to include a compliance determination as well a list of identified issues, risks and remediation recommendations.
+Reporting needs to include a compliance determination as well as a list of identified issues, risks and remediation recommendations.
 Audits and assessments aren't limited to information security, but those related to information security typically focus on evaluating the effectiveness of security management and controls.
 Most organizations are subject to a mix of internal and external audits and assessments to assure compliance with internal and external requirements.

 All audits have variable scope and statement of applicability, which defines what is evaluated (e.g. all systems with financial data) and to which controls (e.g. an industry standard, custom scope, or both).
 An *attestation* is a legal statement from a third party, which can be used as their statement of audit findings.
 Attestations are a key tool when evaluating and working with cloud providers since the cloud customer does not always get to perform their own assessments.